 Follow the MVC Pattern

-As a Rails developer, it’s crucial to adhere to the MVC pattern when structuring your application.
+As a Rails developer, adhering to the MVC pattern when structuring your application is crucial.
 This means keeping your models, views, and controllers separate and focused on their respective responsibilities.

 For instance, here’s a simple example of how the MVC pattern might look in a Rails application: